jazzyfresh/koan-lang/README.md

     x :=: y
     c: x is now 3, y is now 5

+###Arithmetic and Boolean Expressions
 **Arithmetic Expression**

     y / (4 - x) * 2.5

-**Boolean Expressions** use symbolic logic, and the familiar symbols for logical operations
+**Boolean Expressions** use symbolic logic and the familiar symbols for logical operations

     //Java                                 c: koan
     true                                   T